darkendvoid/NiceHashCalc/readme.md

 TargetProfitDate - The date you want to reach your Target Profit By

+FiatCurrency - Allows you to use a your local currency for calulations.
+Please note that your currency must be supported by Coinbase, if the website does not use your local currency it may not work.
+You must use a ISO 4217 Alphabetic code. https://www.iso.org/iso-4217-currency-codes.html https://en.wikipedia.org/wiki/ISO_4217#Active_codes

 5. Build the application and copy all DLL, EXE, and .config from the Bin/Release directory that was created to another folder and run the EXE file.